IUDataStructuresCourse/course-web-page-fall-2025/lectures/deduce-programming.md

 ```

-In Deduce we can define the type of linked lists of natural numbers
+In Deduce we can define the type of linked lists of numbers with the
-with the following `union` type. (`UInt` is the type of unsigned integers
+following `union` type. (`UInt` is the type of unsigned integers and
-and is defined in `lib/UInt.pf`.)
+is defined in `lib/UInt.pf`.)

 ```{.deduce^#UIntList}
 union UIntList {